felix-clark/ndarray-glm/README.md

 ```

 Custom non-canonical link functions can be defined by the user, although the
-interface is not particularly ergonomic.
-See `tests/custom_link.rs` for examples.
+interface is currently not particularly ergonomic.
+See `tests/custom_link.rs`
+for examples.

 ## Features